Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Experiment Infrastructure

 Finally, we monitor our BGP advertisements propagation from all 37 BGP update collectors available from CAIDA's BGPStream~\cite{Orsini:2016ug}.
 These collectors live physically within RouteViews~\cite{routeViews} and RIPE NCC's network~\cite{riperis}.

-\textbf{Data-Plane Infrastructure}: We utilize RIPE ATLAS~\cite{RIPEATLAS} to measure data-plane reactions to poison announcements.
+\textbf{Data-Plane Infrastructure}: We utilize RIPE Atlas~\cite{RIPEATLAS} to measure data-plane reactions to poison announcements.
 In total, we were able to conduct traceroutes across 10\% of the ASes on the Internet and 92\% of the countries around the world.
-For the path steering measurements using BGP poisoning, we only use 1 probe per AS, since we care about measuring new AS-level return paths, not router-level.
+We leverage RIPE Atlas's mapping of IPs to ASNs for discovering the AS-level path.
+For the path steering measurements using BGP poisoning, we only use 1 probe per AS, since we care about measuring new AS-level return paths, not router-level paths.
 We attempted to use every AS within the Atlas infrastructure as long as the probe was responsive and stable.
+We tried \textit{all probes available}, but only 10\% of ASes could be covered with responsive Atlas probes.
+While a system such as PlanetLab may also have been useful, PlanetLab has significantly smaller AS coverage compared to Atlas.